Remutaka Range: History

+The first road that crossed the Rimutakas opened in 1857, opening up a new connection between Wellington and the Wairarapa.

 During World War I over 30,000 New Zealand soldiers marched between military camps at Trentham, Upper Hutt and Featherston via the Rimutaka Hill Road, in a three-day trek of 27 miles (43.5 km).
 There were 23 marches of 500 to 1800 men between September 1915 and April 1918, at the end of their training as reinforcements for the New Zealand Expeditionary Force.
 The march was re-enacted in 2015.

 Conservation

 Much of the range is protected as the Remutaka Forest Park and Wainuiomata Water Collection Area.